-- Single: the keyboard has one zone; each note triggers one voice that can morph between sounds A + B. - Layer: the keyboard has one zone, with two morphing voices per note.
+- Single: the keyboard has one zone; each note triggers one voice that can morph between sounds A + B. - Layer: you can choose from the Morph Layer mode and from the Stereo Layer mode. - Morph Layer: the keyboard has one zone, with two morphing voices per note.
 If the Morph control is at zero, sound A is doubled.
-When it is at maximum, sounds A + B are doubled. - Split: the keyboard has two zones.
+When it is at maximum, sounds A + B are layered. - Stereo Layer: in this mode, two voices are allocated for each note played, and it pans them Left and Right.
+Please note that only 3 voices can be played. - Split: the keyboard has two zones.
 The lower zone is always sound A; the upper zone can morph between sounds A + B.